skip to content

 How to Find a Supervisor

-Please consult the Department of Geography's Research webpages to give you an idea of the types of research done by the department, and consult our online staff list to determine if there is someone in the department willing to supervise your topic.
-Physical Geography applicants can apply with their own topic if they believe there is a supervisor available but there is also a list of advertised Physical Geography topics on the Department's website.
+Please consult the Department of Geography's Research webpages to get an idea of the types of research the department does, and consult our online staff list to determine if someone in the department is willing to supervise a topic.
+Physical Geography applicants can apply with their own topic if they believe there is a Supervisor available but there is also a list of advertised Physical Geography topics on the department's website.

-Part-time study may not always be viable and will be considered on a case-by-case basis, so please discuss this option with your proposed supervisor before making an application for this mode of study
+Part-time study may not always be viable and will be considered on a case-by-case basis, so please discuss this option with your proposed Supervisor before applying for this mode of study.

 Key Information